Harvard architecture

 The Harvard architecture is a computer architecture with separate storage and signal pathways for instructions and data.
-It contrasts with the von Neumann architecture, where program instructions and data share the same memory and pathways.
+It is often contrasted with the von Neumann architecture, where program instructions and data share the same memory and pathways.
+The Harvard architecture is often used in real-time processing or low-power applications.

-The term originated from the Harvard Mark I relay-based computer, which stored instructions on punched tape (24 bits wide) and data in electro-mechanical counters (although both the origin, and the meaning commonly given the term 'Harvard architecture', has been challenged in 'The Myth of the Harvard Architecture' published by the IEEE Annals of the History of Computing).
+The term is often stated as having originated from the Harvard Mark I relay-based computer, which stored instructions on punched tape (24 bits wide) and data in electro-mechanical counters.
 These early machines had data storage entirely contained within the central processing unit, and provided no access to the instruction storage as data.
 Programs needed to be loaded by an operator; the processor could not initialize itself.